 Internal audit is an independent appraisal function which examines and evaluates the activities and the appropriateness of the systems of internal control, risk management and governance.
-The internal auditor is the key assurance provider in the Group's combined assurance framework described in the Financial and internal control.
+The internal auditor is the key assurance provider in the Group's combined assurance framework described in the Statement of commitment to good governance and assurance.
 The function provides the Board with a report of its activities which, along with other sources of assurance, is used by the Board in making its assessment of the Group's system of internal controls and risk management.

-Internal audit operates within defined terms of reference as set out in its charter and the authority granted to it by the ARCC and the Board, and reports to the ARCC with notification to the Chief Risk Officer.
+Datatec has an in-house internal audit function which operates within defined terms of reference as set out in its charter and the authority granted to it by the ARCC and the Board, and reports to the ARCC with notification to the CRO.

-The internal audit team reports to the Chief Risk Officer on day—to—day matters, and to the Chairman of the ARCC and, in addition, has unfettered access to the Group CEO and CFO as required.
+The internal audit team reports to the CRO on day-to-day matters, and to the Chairman of the ARCC and, in addition, has unfettered access to the Group CEO and CFO as required.

 Audit plans are presented in advance to the ARCC for approval.
 The plans are based on an assessment of risk areas involving an independent review of the Group's own risk assessments which are recorded in the risk registers.
 Audits include Group-wide reviews of specific risk areas as well as "baseline control" audits of key controls applying to business processes at specific locations.
 Baseline control audits include an independent assessment by the internal auditor of the ICQ responses of the entity being audited for the controls in scope for the audit in order to validate the ICQ self-assessment.